I Ate at the Italian Restaurant Where George Santos Is Often, for Some Reason, Spending Exactly $199.99

 There was plenty of street parking on Thursday night outside of Il Bacco Italian restaurant in Little Neck, Queens, but we valeted the car anyway.
 Il Bacco is the favorite restaurant of serial liar and New York Congressman George Santos—a man who, by his account, made million-dollar deals as a “seasoned Wall Street financier and investor”—and I wanted the full Santos experience.
 Surely he wouldn’t park his own car.

-Santos’s loyalty to the restaurant is well-documented.
+Santos’ loyalty to the restaurant is well documented.
 He’s posted about it fawningly on his Instagram page over the years.
 He appointed Joe Oppedisano, the owner of Il Bacco, as well as Oppedisano’s daughter Tina, the restaurant manager, plus Tina’s fiancé, to his “Small Businesses for Santos Coalition.”
 He made Tina its chair.

 And he’s eaten there a lot.
 Or at least, that’s what his campaign finance records show.